Node.js Async Connection Limits

 await on pool.query(), or long-running transactions holding sockets open beyond the connection timeout.Should I use a cloud proxy with Node.js connection pooling?

-max to be 1.5x the proxy pool max to absorb burst traffic without double-queuing.Related
+max to be 1.5x the proxy pool max to absorb burst traffic without double-queuing.Does an ORM change any of this?

 - Pool Architecture & Algorithm Fundamentals — the parent overview covering allocation strategies, borrow algorithms, and timeout theory.